Skip to main content

 Gamma-ray bursts last from a fraction of a second to a few minutes.
 They come from all directions and are now known to be associated with very distant objects.
 The energy is most likely beamed, and, for the ones we can detect, Earth lies in the direction of the beam.
 Long-duration bursts (lasting more than a few seconds) come from massive stars with their outer hydrogen layers missing that explode as supernovae.
 Short-duration bursts are believed to be mergers of stellar corpses (neutron stars or black holes).

-This page titled 23.9: Summary is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 23.9: Summary is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?